-Barbara Taylor, M.S., Professional Learning Facilitator, Science, K-12 Services
+Barbara Taylor, M.Ed., Professional Learning Facilitator, Science, K-12 Services

 Barbara works within local and state educational systems to foster equity and access for all students in science.
 She exposes teachers and leaders to research-based strategies that nurture students’ intellectual passions and ensure that every student leaves school prepared for success in postsecondary science education and the contemporary workplace.
 Barbara uses current research on science teaching and learning to design, develop, and facilitate professional development for science teachers and leaders.
 She collaborates with districts and states to best address their specific concerns at a system level and capitalizes on their unique resources.

-Barbara helps teachers understand the changes in instruction that must accompany the adoption of the Next Generation Science Standards.
+Barbara helps teachers understand the changes in instruction that must accompany the adoption of the Next Generation Science Standards (NGSS).
 She conducts professional development sessions that use A Framework for K–12 Science Education as a guide to understanding how to successfully integrate the Scientific and Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas in science instruction.
 This includes the development of curriculum documents that guide the implementation of these standards.
 Barbara led the development of five formative assessment books that cover all of secondary science—high school chemistry, high school biology, middle school physical science, middle school life science, and middle school earth and space science.

 Prior to joining the Center, Barbara was a science educator for 29 years.
 She has certifications in Biology, Earth Science, and Middle School Science.
 Her career started in middle school as a science teacher for grades 6–8.
 After 20 years as a middle school teacher, Barbara joined the faculty at the LBJ Science Academy in the Austin Independent School District where she taught AP Biology, Academy Biology, and Planet Earth.
 She then joined the faculty at McNeil High School in Round Rock Independent School District where she taught AP Biology, Regular Biology, Environmental Systems, and AP Environmental Science.